Muscle glycogen: what it is and how it can help you with your workouts

 Blood and white blood cells:

-Likewise, we also find small amounts of glycogen in red and white blood cells , and the classic amount of glucose (not glycogen) available in the blood (glycemia), which is approximately 5g, an amount that will differ depending on many factors (diet being the first).
+Likewise, we also find small amounts of glycogen in red and white blood cells , and the classic amount of glucose (not glycogen) available in the blood (blood glucose), which is approximately 5g, an amount that will differ depending on many factors (the first being diet).
 (13)

-And knowing where it is stored, which compartment needs to be filled more and better?
+And knowing where it's stored, which compartment needs to be filled more and better?

-During exercise at 50% VO2max, the approximate rate of glycogen utilization is 0.6 mmol of glucosyl units/kg of dry muscle/minute, while if the intensity rises to 100%, this ratio rises to 3.6 mmol/kg.dw/min.
-Likewise, during maximum effort, its utilization can reach 30-50 mmol/kg.dw/min.
+During exercise at 50% of VO2max, the approximate rate of glycogen utilization is 0.6 mmol of glycosyl units/kg of dry muscle/minute, while if the intensity increases to 100%, this rate rises to 3.6 mmol/kg.dw/min.
+Likewise, during maximal effort, its utilization can reach 30-50 mmol/kg.dw/min.
 (14)

-As we know, muscle glycogen not only has to be recovered at the muscle level, but it also has to be recovered at the liver level for optimal 100% recovery, and this is where our Recovery comes into play with a 2:1 carbohydrate ratio (maltodextrin: fructose) and a 3:1 total (carbohydrates: proteins).
+As we know, muscle glycogen not only needs to be recovered at the muscle level, but it also needs to be recovered at the liver level for optimal 100% recovery, and this is where our Recovery comes into play with a 2:1 ratio in carbohydrates (maltodextrin: fructose) and a 3:1 total (carbohydrates: proteins).

 Subsarcolemmal

-On a relative and general level, it represents 5-15% of total muscle glycogen .
-However, the percentage varies depending on the type of muscle fibers.
+In general terms, it represents 5-15% of total muscle glycogen .
+However, its percentage varies depending on the type of muscle fibers.

-It is located precisely in the outermost part of the cell, just beneath the cell membrane and between the contractile filaments.
-Its function appears to be primarily related to local regulatory and energy functions , something that is not difficult to understand given the multitude of biological processes that occur around the cell membrane that are necessary to supply energy.
+It is located, precisely, on the outermost part of the cell, just below the cell membrane, and between the contractile filaments.
+Its function appears to be related mainly to local regulatory and energy functions , something that is not difficult to understand if we consider the multitude of biological processes that require energy supply and that occur around the cell membrane.
 (15,16)

 Intermyofibrillar

-Relatively, it accounts for 75% of muscle glycogen , representing the highest quantitative amount among the three locations.
-Depending on the muscle fiber type, it is stored in greater quantities in type II (84%) than in type I (77%).
+It accounts for approximately 75% of muscle glycogen , representing the highest quantitative amount among the three locations.
+Depending on the type of muscle fiber, it is stored in greater quantities in type II fibers (84%) than in type I fibers (77%).

-Its location, between the myofibrils, makes its energy bioavailability very high.
+Its location, situated between the myofibrils, results in very high energy bioavailability.
 In fact, it is located very close to the mitochondria and the sarcoplasmic reticulum.
 In this sense, it appears to fulfill a priority energy function that is "constant" and efficiently regulated.

-After 1 hour of arm and leg exercise, depletion also varies between muscle groups, although a significantly different decrease does not appear to be observed depending on the type of muscle fibers:
+After 1 hour of arm and leg exercise, their depletion also varies between muscle groups, although there does not seem to be a very different decrease depending on the type of muscle fibers:

-- In the arms (triceps brachii) there is 75% depletion in type I fibers and 70% in type II fibers.
+• In the arms (triceps brachialis) there is a 75% depletion in type I fibers and a 70% depletion in type II fibers.

-- In the legs (vastus lateralis), however, type I fibers showed a decrease of 55% and type II fibers by around 10%.
+• In the legs (vastus lateralis), however, type I fibers showed a decrease of 55% and type II fibers around 10%.

 Intramyofibrillar

 It represents a relatively low percentage of the total (5-15%).
-In type I fibers, it accounts for 12% of the total glycogen, while in type II fibers, it accounts for a smaller amount (8%).
+In type I fibers, it replenishes 12% of total glycogen, while in type II fibers, it replenishes a smaller amount (8%).

-Its location is crucial.
-It is located within the myofibrils, within the contractile myofilaments, and specifically around the first band of the sarcomere.
-It is therefore distributed very closely to the myofibrillar structures involved in the contraction process.
+Its location is key.
+It is located within the myofibrils, inside the contractile myofilaments, and specifically around the I band of the sarcomere.
+Therefore, it has a distribution very close to the myofibrillar structures involved in the contraction process.

-After 1 h of all-out cross-country skiing (a 20-km time trial) in professional skiers, intramyofibrillar glycogen in the arms (triceps brachii) was depleted by 90% in type I fibers and 17% in type II fibers.
+After 1 hour of maximum effort cross-country skiing (20 km time trial) in professional skiers, intramyofibrillar glycogen in the arms (triceps brachii) was depleted by 90% in type I fibers and by 17% in type II fibers.
 In the legs (vastus lateralis), however, it was depleted by 70% in type I fibers and showed a curious increase in type II fibers.

-The restoration of endogenous CHO stores is crucial in determining the time required for recovery (19), therefore, one of the main nutritional approaches in the athlete, after exercise, is the replacement of muscle and liver glycogen through the ingestion of CHO.
+Restoring endogenous carbohydrate stores is crucial in determining the recovery time (19); therefore, one of the main nutritional approaches for athletes after exercise is replenishing muscle and liver glycogen through carbohydrate intake.
 (20)

-The process of muscle glycogen resynthesis begins immediately after exercise, being much faster during the first 5-6 h of recovery (21).
-One of the main stimuli that leads to increased glycogen synthesis is glycogen depletion.
+The process of muscle glycogen resynthesis begins immediately after exercise, being much faster during the first 5-6 hours of recovery (21).
+One of the main stimuli that leads to greater glycogen synthesis is its own depletion.
 (22)

-However, the major determinant of muscle and liver glycogen resynthesis is found in a high intake of CHO around 1-1.5 grams/kg of body weight immediately post-effort and during recovery, increasing resynthesis to 5-10 mmol/kg of dry weight/h.
+However, the major determinant of muscle and liver glycogen resynthesis is a high intake of CHO around 1-1.5 grams/kg of body weight immediately after exertion and during recovery, increasing resynthesis to 5-10 mmol/kg of dry weight/h.
 (23)

-The optimal CHO ingestion strategy to maximize glycogen stores varies greatly and depends on a number of factors including, most notably, the amount, timing, and type of CHO (2:1 ratio) ingested during recovery (24).
+The optimal CHO intake strategy to maximize glycogen stores varies greatly and depends on a number of factors, including primarily the amount, timing, and type of CHO (2:1 ratio) ingested during recovery (24).

-When we talk about how glycogen is stored, we're talking about the timing of carbohydrate intake, which is essential for restoring our energy stores.
+When we talk about how glycogen is stored, we are talking about the timing of carbohydrate intake, which is essential for restoring our energy stores.

-To understand the importance of timing CHO intake , it is necessary to understand the two phases of CHO resynthesis.
-Several studies have indicated that post-exercise glycogen resynthesis occurs in a biphasic pattern (25).
+To understand the importance of the timing of carbohydrate intake , it is necessary to understand the two phases of its resynthesis.
+Thus, different studies have indicated that glycogen resynthesis after exercise occurs following a biphasic pattern (25).

-Initially, there is a rapid increase in the rate of resynthesis, independent of insulin concentrations and lasting approximately 30–60 minutes after exercise; this supports the high glycogen synthesis in the immediate 60 minutes following exercise completion.
+Initially, there is a rapid increase in the rate of resynthesis, independent of insulin concentrations and lasting approximately 30-60 minutes after exercise; this supports the high glycogen synthesis in the 60 minutes immediately following the end of exercise.
 (26)

-For this reason, FANTÉ recommends innovative usage modes compared to current recovery programs, differentiating time and dosage based on the athlete's weight, something never seen before in any other usage mode to date.
+Therefore, at FANTÉ we recommend innovative usage methods compared to current recovery methods, differentiating time and dose by athlete's weight, never before seen in any usage method to date.

-In this phase, an increase in the translocation of the glucose transporter protein (GLUT-4) can be observed, due to an increase in calcium concentrations at the level of the rhabdomyocyte sarcoplasm (a consequence, in turn, of the multiple action potentials that take place during the effort) (27), up to two times, gradually decreasing until reaching pre-exercise levels 2 hours after its completion.
+In this phase, an increase in the translocation of the glucose transporter protein (GLUT-4) can be observed, due to an increase in calcium concentrations at the level of the rhabdomyocyst sarcoplasm (a consequence, in turn, of the multiple action potentials that take place during exertion) (27), up to two times, gradually decreasing until reaching pre-exercise levels 2 h after its completion.
 (28)

-As for liver glycogen, it is rapidly restored during post-exercise food intake with a content of 0.2 to 0.5 grams fructose/kg weight, helping to maintain normoglycemia or, when CHO intake is not performed post-exercise, via gluconeogenic action from lactate.
+As for hepatic glycogen, it is rapidly restored during post-exercise food intake with a fructose content of 0.2 to 0.5 grams/kg of body weight, helping to maintain normoglycemia, or, when carbohydrate intake does not occur post-exercise, via gluconeogenic regeneration from lactate.
 (29)

 In light of the above, there appears to be a potential post-exercise window of opportunity that athletes should take advantage of for muscle glycogen recovery (30).

-In fact, when immediate CHO ingestion is compared to an ingestion up to 2 hours after exercise, it results in 45% lower concentrations of muscle glycogen (31).
+In fact, when comparing immediate CHO intake with intake up to 2 hours after exercise, it results in 45% lower concentrations of muscle glycogen (31).

-In the context of recovery from exhaustive exercise, it is known that an intake of 6-12 g/kg is sufficient to restore endogenous glycogen stores when the recovery time is ≥ 24 h.
+In the context of recovery from exhaustive exercise, an intake of 6-12 g/Kg is known to be sufficient to restore endogenous glycogen stores when the recovery time is ≥ 24 h.
 (32, 33)

 However, when recovery time is limited (< 8 h), specific strategies aimed at accelerating glycogen resynthesis become necessary (26).

-Similar to the effects of the glycemic index of foods over longer periods (i.e., 24 h), the frequency of CHO ingestion does not appear to influence muscle glycogen resynthesis, however, when recovery time is limited, the frequency at which CHO is ingested may have an influence.
+Similar to the effects of the glycemic index of foods over longer periods (i.e., 24 h), the frequency of CHO intake does not appear to influence muscle glycogen resynthesis; however, when recovery time is limited, the frequency at which CHO is ingested may have an influence.

-This has been demonstrated in studies that have shown that with CHO intake occurring at intervals of 15-30 minutes, the rate of muscle glycogen resynthesis is approximately 40% higher than when it is supplied every two hours (34, 35, 36).
+This has been demonstrated in studies that have shown that with an intake of CHO occurring at intervals of 15-30 minutes, the rate of muscle glycogen resynthesis is approximately 40% higher than when supplied every two hours (34, 35, 36).

 Amount of carbohydrate intake

-Regarding the recommended amount of CHO for glycogen replenishment , van Loon et al. (12) showed that the intake of 1.2 g/kg/hour of CHO resulted in a 150% higher glycogen resynthesis (from 17 to 45 mmol/kg dm/h) in relation to a lower dose of 0.8 g/kg/hour (12).
+Regarding the amount of CHO recommended for glycogen replacement , van Loon et al. (12) showed how an intake of 1.2 g/Kg/hour of CHO resulted in a 150% greater glycogen resynthesis (from 17 to 45 mmol/Kg dm/h) compared to a lower dose of 0.8 g/Kg/hour (12).

-Searching for the optimal amount in this regard, Howarth et al. (2009), (37) showed how the ingestion of 1.6 g/kg/hour did not stimulate glycogen resynthesis further, considering that the recommended amount of post-exercise CHO will be around 1.0-1.5 g/kg/hour maximum within the first hour after cessation of exercise and will continue with an intake of 1.0-1.5 g/kg/h every 4-6 hours or until resuming regular meals (38).
+Looking for the optimal amount in this regard, Howarth et al. (2009), (37) showed how the ingestion of 1.6 g/Kg/hour did not further stimulate glycogen resynthesis, considering that the recommended amount of CHO post exercise will be around 1.0-1.5 g/Kg/hour maximum within the first hour of the cessation of exercise and continue with an intake of 1.0-1.5 g/Kg/h every 4-6 hours or until resuming usual meals (38).

 Type of carbohydrates

-An important factor determining muscle glycogen resynthesis is insulin-mediated glucose uptake into muscle cells.
+An important factor that determines muscle glycogen resynthesis is insulin-mediated glucose uptake in muscle cells.

-The intake of CHO with a moderate or high glycemic index (GI) is a good option to achieve glycogen restoration, in part, by providing rapid glucose availability and insulin response (39).
+The intake of moderate or high glycemic index (GI) carbohydrates is a good option to achieve glycogen restoration, in part because it provides rapid glucose availability and insulin response (39).

 When fructose is compared with glucose or sucrose, it is observed that the insulinemic response is lower in the former, which is attributed to a greater use of this monosaccharide in the resynthesis of hepatic glycogen (26, 40).

-On the other hand, glucose and sucrose seem to have a similar effect on muscle glycogen resynthesis, as was recently demonstrated in a study, where it was shown that the intake of 1.2 g/kg/h of glucose, glucose + fructose or glucose + sucrose during recovery caused similar rates of muscle glycogen resynthesis (41).
+On the other hand, glucose and sucrose appear to have a similar effect on muscle glycogen resynthesis, as was recently demonstrated in a study, where it was shown that the intake of 1.2 g/Kg/h of glucose, glucose + fructose or glucose + sucrose during recovery resulted in similar rates of muscle glycogen resynthesis (41).

 In this regard, it is recommended to ingest a mixture of glucose + fructose in a 2:1 ratio that provides an optimal dose of CHO for the effective restoration of liver and muscle glycogen.
 (26)

-The ingestion of liquid or solid forms of CHO appears to be equally effective in restoring muscle glycogen , so the individual preference of the athlete should prevail (42).
-However, as Ranchordas (2017) points out (30), from a practical perspective it would be interesting for athletes to have access to mixtures of both solid and liquid foods, in order to avoid such problems.
+Ingesting liquid or solid forms of carbohydrates appears to be equally effective in restoring muscle glycogen , so the athlete's individual preference should take precedence (42).
+However, as Ranchordas (2017) (30) points out, from a practical perspective it would be beneficial for athletes to have access to mixtures of both solid and liquid foods to avoid these problems.

 Protein YES or NO in recovery

-Various nutritional factors are being studied to enhance glycogen resynthesis in conjunction with CHO intake.
-Several studies have shown that the simultaneous intake of CHO and protein may be beneficial for glycogen resynthesis.
+Various nutritional factors are being studied to enhance glycogen resynthesis in conjunction with carbohydrate intake.
+In this regard, several studies have shown that the simultaneous intake of carbohydrates and proteins can be beneficial for glycogen resynthesis.
 (37)

 This is because protein intake increases insulin secretion by the pancreas, stimulating glycogen resynthesis.

 The type of protein appears to influence insulin secretion.
-Thus, hydrolyzed protein (isolate) has been shown to have a greater effect on insulin secretion than intact protein, which is related to its accelerated digestion and absorption rate (43, 44).
+Thus, hydrolyzed protein (isolate) has been shown to have a greater effect on insulin secretion than intact protein, which is related to its accelerated rate of digestion and absorption (43, 44).

-How do the following factors interfere with glycogen repletion?
+How do the following factors interfere with glycogen replenishment?

 Glutamine